 -

 Scalar Quantities: These are quantities that are fully described by their magnitude or numerical value alone.
 They have no direction associated with them.
 Examples include temperature, mass, time, and speed.
-For instance, saying the temperature is 25 degrees Celsius completely describes the temperature; no direction is needed.
+Here's a good example: saying the temperature is 25 degrees Celsius completely describes the temperature; no direction is needed.

 -